 If you’re looking to prove to the courts that your significant other isn’t suitable as a sole guardian, you’ll need a private investigator on your side.
 A private investigator can help you to uncover the truth in situation.
 As an example, if you’re concerned about your child’s safety and are hoping to prove neglect or abuse in order to gain visitation rights or a full adoption, then a private investigator can help you.

 There are a number of different ways a private investigator can help you in your custody case.
 For instance, if you’re looking to prove the integrity of your former significant other, surveillance is essential.
-Surveillance helps to determine peoples’ patterns, including where they go, who they spend time with and whether they’re involved in illegal/illicit activities (such as gambling, drug abuse, reckless driving, drunk driving, alcoholism, criminal behavior or any other behaviors that might make them unsuitable as parents).
+Surveillance helps to determine peoples’ patterns, including where they go, who they spend time with and whether they’re involved in illegal/illicit activities such as gambling, drug abuse, reckless driving, drunk driving, alcoholism, criminal behavior or any other behaviors that might make them unsuitable as parents.
+Any of these are sufficient reason for a father or mother to lose custody of a child.
 If any of these situations are discovered, a private investigator can help disclose the facts by obtaining specific surveillance footage.

 An investigator is also able to question the parents and ask the parents to fill out detailed questionnaires about their parenting practices and children’s needs.
 Additionally, investigators can speak to witnesses and neighbors in order to gather character assessments on the person of interest.
 Because investigators are often former law enforcement officers, they can act as “Expert Witnesses” in your custody case and can even go on to testify in court about the activities they witnessed during surveillance.